 Creative Calotypes – Victorian Visionaries

 As part of our celebration of the YPS bicentennial in 2022, we formed a group working with York Museums Trust (YMT) and York Explore (YE – formerly York Central Library) to run a project in Museum Gardens, York throughout September and October 2019.
-The core project displays a selection of photographs taken at a conference which took place in York 175 years ago, when photography was in its infancy.
+The core project was an exhibition of a selection of photographs taken at a conference which took place in York 175 years ago, when photography was in its infancy.

 These very early photographs were called calotypes.
-They were taken by the important Scottish photographers D O Hill and R Adamson, and we will display large weather-proof copies of some of them in interesting places in and around Museum Gardens, forming a trail which can be followed.
-We have included some nationally important scientists, a number of characters who were important to York and the YPS, and some colourful characters – an ex whaling captain, and a mounted coastguard – think Cornish smugglers…
+They were taken by the important Scottish photographers D O Hill and R Adamson, and we displayed large weather-proof copies of some of them in interesting places in and around Museum Gardens.
+We included some nationally important scientists, a number of characters who were important to York and the YPS, and some colourful characters – an ex whaling captain, and a mounted coastguard – think Cornish smugglers…